Configuration Reference

 - Daemon runtime paths are fixed platform paths, not operator-tunable config.

 Northbound request fields are not part of this configuration surface.
-Request-time lifecycle inputs such as image selection, filesystem ingress (mounts, copies, builtin_tools), and service declarations belong to the RPC contract, not to config.toml.
+Request-time lifecycle inputs such as image selection, filesystem ingress (mounts, copies, builtin_tools), and companion container declarations belong to the RPC contract, not to config.toml.

 The AgentsSandbox daemon always derives its runtime paths internally and then auto-loads the platform-default config.toml if it exists.
 There is no CLI flag, environment variable, or config key that overrides the socket path, lock path, config path, or ID store path.